Sustainable Drainage Systems (SuDS)

 Phase 1: Westborn Road, Fareham

-- Start date: Monday 1 June 2026
+• Start date: Monday 1 June 2026

-- Duration: Approximately 6 weeks
+• Duration: Approximately nine to ten weeks

-- Permitted working hours: Monday to Friday, 7:30am–5:30pm (no noisy works before 8am).
+• Permitted working hours: Monday to Friday, 7:30am–5:30pm (no noisy works before 8am)

 Traffic management

-- Westborn Road will be closed during construction for safety.
+• Westborn Road will be closed during construction for safety

-- Pedestrian and emergency access to all properties on Westborn Road will be maintained at all times.
+• Pedestrian and emergency access to all properties on Westborn Road will be maintained at all times

-- The pedestrian footpath link at the southern end of Westborn Road will be closed and a signed pedestrian diversion will be in place.
+• The pedestrian footpath link at the southern end of Westborn Road will be closed and a signed pedestrian diversion will be in place

-- Vehicle access may be restricted at times; the site team will work with residents to manage access where possible.
+• Vehicle access may be restricted at times; the site team will work with residents to manage access where possible

-- Parking: temporary changes to parking and access will be managed during construction, and permanent parking restrictions will apply near the new raingarden once works are complete.
+• Parking: temporary changes to parking and access will be managed during construction, and permanent parking restrictions will apply near the new raingarden once works are complete

-- Part of the nearby Palmerstone Avenue car park is planned for use as the site compound.
+• Part of the nearby Palmerstone Avenue car park is planned for use as the site compound.

 For the exact location and traffic management please visit Causeway One.network.

-Phase 2: Southampton Road and Serpentine Road – in development for construction by March 2027.
+Phase 2: Southampton Road and Serpentine Road

-- Project Overview
+Project Overview

 Older combined sewers in the UK carry both household wastewater and rainwater in the same pipes.
 During heavy rainfall, large volumes of rainwater from roads, driveways and roofs enter the combined sewer network and these systems can quickly become overloaded.
 This increases the risk of waste water being released into rivers and the sea through combined sewer overflows (CSOs), to prevent flooding to homes and businesses.

 Southern Water holds responsibility for managing waste water across the majority of Hampshire and it has a legal requirement to reduce CSO releases.
 Highway SuDS are a key part of Southern Water’s long term plan to reduce storm overflow releases by managing surface water more sustainably, alongside sewer upgrades and other improvements across the region.
-Fareham is a priority catchment for action under national environmental targets.
+By capturing, slowing, and managing rainwater close to where it falls, the scheme will reduce pressure on the sewer network, decrease CSO events and improve environmental outcomes.

 Hampshire County Council is working with Southern Water to reduce the amount of rainwater entering combined sewers from roads, homes, and other hard surfaces.
 This pilot introduces Sustainable Drainage Systems (SuDS) within public highways to support that goal.
+Fareham is a priority catchment for action under national environmental targets.

-- What Are SuDS?
+What Are SuDS?

 By slowing and managing rainwater from the highway and adjoining paved areas before it enters the sewer network, we can reduce CSO events and improve environmental outcomes.
 SuDS manage rainwater in a more natural and sustainable way by:

-- Temporarily storing water close to where it falls
+• Temporarily storing water close to where it falls

-- Allowing gradual infiltration into the ground and evapotranspiration into the air
+• Allowing gradual infiltration into the ground and evapotranspiration into the air

-- Slowing the flow into sewer systems
+• Slowing the flow into sewer systems

 Benefits for the community and environment:

-- Lower risk of sewer flooding during heavy rainfall
+• Lower risk of sewer flooding during heavy rainfall

-- Cleaner rivers and coastal waters
+• Cleaner rivers and coastal waters

-- Reduced pollution entering the environment
+• Reduced pollution entering the environment

-- Nature based drainage solutions that support biodiversity
+• Nature based drainage solutions that support biodiversity

-- More resilient infrastructure for future climate conditions
+• More resilient infrastructure for future climate conditions

 This partnership with Southern Water is a unique opportunity to deliver solutions that benefit both the environment and the local community.
 Please see further information from Southern Water is provided below: